anweiyu/anweiyu.github.io/_pages/about.md

 ---
 About me
 ======
 My name is Anwei and I'm a second-generation Chinese American from San Francisco.
 My family is from Hong Kong and Guangdong, China, and I was educated in the U.S. and Taiwan.
 I can fluently speak Mandarin, Cantonese, Taishanese, English and Japanese.
 I also have working knowledge of Taiwanese Hokkien, Korean and Spanish.
 Because of my background, I have developed a passion for learning about and spreading knowledge regarding different cultures and languages to others.
-I also love getting to know new people who come from their own diverse backgrounds, and all of these factors have led me to pursue a graduate degree and conduct my current research in the field of Chinese Linguistics and Second Language Acquisition.
+I also love getting to know new people who come from their own diverse backgrounds, and all of these factors have led me to pursue a graduate degree and conduct my current research in the field of East Asian Linguistics.

 Research Interests
 ======
+・Psycholinguistics and Cognitive Linguistics
+・Chinese Linguistics (L1/L2)
-・Experimental Linguistics
+・Japanese Linguistics (L1/L2)
-・L2 Chinese Pedagogy and Acquisition
-・L2 Japanese Pedagogy and Acquisition
+・Lexical Semantics
 ・Experimental Pragmatics
 ・Corpus Linguistics
 ・Contrastive Linguistics and Error Analysis
-・Cognitive Linguistics and Language Processing
 ・Cultural Competence and Intercultural Communication
 ・Studies on Overseas Chinese and Chinese as a Heritage Language